 \subsection{Improvements to stereoscopic configurations (\texttt{Type A}, \texttt{Type B}, and \texttt{Stereo++})}

-Three main improvements are introduced for the stereoscopic configurations:
+Three main improvements are introduced for the stereoscopic configurations.
+They are described below.

-\begin{itemize} \item The addition of CT5, combining both telescope types.
-This was possible due to updated MC simulations for CT5 after an extensive data-MC validation procedure~\citep{Leuschner:2023ega}, a fine tuning of the size threshold of each telescope to avoid systematics arising from different triggers, and separation of the mean-scaled variables (as discussed below); \item The separation of the usual mean-scaled variables~\citep{Daum:1997vf,HessCrab2006}, into mean-scaled variables considering only CT1-4, and individual Hillas variables for CT5.
-While the mean-scaled variables are designed to follow a normal distribution for signal events, their distribution for background events would strongly depend on the multiplicity if different telescope types are combined, leading to performance losses.
-The list of final variables used in the Boosted Decision Tree (BDT) is presented in~\ref{app:BDT}; \item A reconstructed energy-dependent cut for the gamma/hadron separation.
+\begin{itemize} \item The addition of CT5, which combines the two telescope types.
+This was possible through updated MC simulations for CT5 after an extensive data-MC validation procedure~\citep{Leuschner:2023ega}, a fine-tuning of the size threshold of each telescope to avoid systematics arising from different triggers, and separation of the mean-scaled variables (as discussed below). \item The separation of the usual mean-scaled variables~\citep{Daum:1997vf,HessCrab2006} into mean-scaled variables considering CT1-4 alone and individual Hillas variables for CT5.
+While the mean-scaled variables are designed to follow a normal distribution for signal events, their distribution for background events would strongly depend on the multiplicity when different telescope types are combined, leading to performance losses.
+The list of final variables used in the boosted decision tree (BDT) is presented in Appendix~\ref{app:BDT}. \item A reconstructed energy-dependent cut for the gamma-hadron separation.
 For each bin of reconstructed energy, the BDT cut that optimizes the q-factor (gamma efficiency over the square root of background survival rate) is chosen.
 The cut evolution with energy is then smoothed.
 This is similar to the procedure introduced in~\cite{Unbehaun:2025skr}.
-However, due to multiple telescopes being involved, reconstructed energy was used instead of Hillas size. \end{itemize}
+Because multiple telescopes are involved, reconstructed energy was used instead of Hillas size, however. \end{itemize}